Marcador-do/proyectoweb/wp/wp-content/plugins/chatbro/readme.txt

 5. How to enable indexing of the chat

 == ChangeLog ==

+= 1.1.11 =
+* Fixed issue when chat wasn't being created after plugin installation until user has gone to the chat constructor.

 = 1.1.10 =
 * Fixed issue when the plugin wasn't been uninstalled correctly.